Sources & Methodology

 Update Frequency

-I update the database when new UN World Population Prospects revisions are released, typically every two years.
-The current data is based on the 2024 Revision.
-Bug fixes and improvements happen whenever I can find the time.
+Demographic data: Updated when new UN World Population Prospects revisions are released, typically every two years.
+Current data is based on the 2024 Revision.

 Support This Project